 The CRM reports will tell you about the customer orders, the date and time of visits, and the bill generated at the table.
 This will help you understand the best and the least selling items, and accordingly, you can sit with your chef and do your menu engineering.
 It will also help you to tap the customers who you think has the potential of becoming your loyal customers.
 Harping on the customer data you can run loyalty programs, or you can run robust marketing campaigns; that will help you in customer retention.

+Restaurant reports give you a detailed understanding of your restaurant business and enable you to make data-driven decisions.
 All these reports must be able to give you real-time data.
 And you will be able to fetch these data from any part of the world, using any device.
-Such technology will help you to control the complete restaurant operations remotely.
+Such technology will help you to control the complete restaurant operations remotely as well.